 When you’re a parent, it’s essential to have an arsenal of things on hand when your child falls down, gets a scrape, has a fever or headache, touches something hot, gets a bad blister, can’t sleep, needs an immune system boost and the list goes on and on.

 You probably have a medicine cabinet and first-aid kit filled with things to help, but did you know that your kitchen can act as its own medicine chest?
 It can do double duty as remedies for all kinds of common ailments.
 What’s more, there is scientific research to back some of these do-it-yourself treatments.

 However, for persistent issues, take your child to a doctor.

-Here are some homeopathic remedies that will help when your children when they experience the following issues:
+Here are some homeopathic remedies that will help when your children with the following issues: